 Thanks to Heidi I learned about Primavera at the Ferry Building on Saturday mornings.
 I agree that the chilaquiles are delicious.
 I also love Green Apple Books, Rainbow Grocery, and Piccino in the Dogpatch.
 Still to try: Udupi Palace, Terroir.

 Leo’s writes at Zen Habits about “finding simplicity in the daily chaos of our lives.”
 When he started the blog, he and his family of 8 lived on Guam, but they moved to San Francisco a couple of years ago looking for a change and a more walkable lifestyle.
 Every once in a while, Leo writes something about San Francisco.
 Here’s his Vegan Guide to San Francisco and The Art of Tasting Chocolate Mindfully about Dandelion’s chocolate tasting class.

 Millenium and Gracias Madre are on my list to try.
 Dandelion chocolate won’t let you down either.

 11) Victoria Smith of SF Girl By Bay

 SF Girl By Bay is one of the West Coast’s leading design blogs, featuring shopping tips, art, photography and design resources, as well as home entertaining and lifestyle stories.
 Victoria recently released an app with all her favorite vintage, furniture, home decor and accessories shops.
 You can check it out here: SFgirlbybay’s Bohemian Modern San Francisco

-// I’ve only recently started playing with the app, but in my neck of the woods, it recommends Picnic (a great boutique) on Polk street and Leftovers (for consignment furniture), and I definitely do too!
+I just started playing with the app, but in my neck of the woods, it recommends Picnic (a great boutique) on Polk street and Leftovers (for consignment furniture), and I definitely recommend them too.